 Q: I have a Boost Mobile phone and I want to switch to T-Mobile.
 Will it be possible to do that and what are the procedures?

 Yes, it might work on T-Mobile although those carriers use different network frequencies.
-You should go to this link and check your phone’s compatibility first.
+You should check your phone’s compatibility first.
 After you get the green signal, you should unlock the phone and then follow the procedure to switch to T-Mobile.

 Q: What do need to do to set the Boost Mobile APN settings?